Facing an interview is something that you cannot avoid for getting any job in the corporate world.

 You could be given case studies to solve during the interview or you could also be asked to plan out a series of tasks involved in a project or a problem statement.

-These questions have a very strong influence on your selection or rejection, therefore try not to answer in hurry and think before you answer.
+These questions have a very strong influence on your selection or rejection, therefore try not to answer in a hurry and think before you answer.

 These questions are usually aimed at understanding your soft skills.